9 Things to Love About the Woodstock Inn & Resort

 Embarking on an extensive refurbishment, the Woodstock Inn & Resort is now more magnificent than ever.
-The lobby, first-floor public spaces and entryway are all complete.
-Over the next few years, their 142 guest rooms will also be redone.
+The lobby, first-floor public spaces and the entryway are all complete.
+Within the next few years, all of the 142 guest rooms will also be redone.
 Using a mix of classic Federal design combined with modern amenities the hotel feels fresh yet stays true to its roots.

 Everything in the lobby, with the exception of the oversized wood burning fireplace, has been renovated.
 Now with more of a living room feel, guests will find ample seating areas with thoughtfully placed furnishings.
-Many of the pieces have been made by Vermont-based furniture maker Shackleton Thomas.
-While much of accent decor comes from renowned glass blower Simon Pearce and Farmhouse Pottery.
+Many of the pieces are made by Vermont-based furniture maker Shackleton Thomas.
+Additionally, much of the accent decor comes from renowned glass blower Simon Pearce and Farmhouse Pottery.
 In the lobby and throughout the Inn, you will find pieces from the private collection of the founders Laurance and Mary Rockefeller.

-To create more space, the reception area has been expanded and moved to the periphery of the Lobby.
-With concierge-style check-in, guests can sit with a staff member to have their questions answered or they can dinner reservations and spa appointments.
+Most noteworthy, to create more space to welcome guests, the reception area has been expanded and moved to the periphery of the Lobby.
+With this new concierge-style check-in, guests can sit with a staff member to have their questions answered, make dinner reservations or spa appointments.

-Just adjacent to the lobby, the intimate library has also been recently been renovated.
-It is cozy and inviting and is the type of room you’ll want to linger in.
+Just adjacent to the lobby, the intimate library has also been updated.
+It is cozy and inviting and likely to be the type of room you’ll want to linger in.
 It is perfect for reading a book or playing a game.
 There are several chess and checkers tables plus a rotating puzzle table.

 In this room, as well as throughout the hotel, 95% of artwork on the walls are from the Rockefeller’s private collection.
 The curio cabinet holds a collection of items from the Rock Resorts, a hotel brand started by Laurance Rockefeller in the 1950s.

 Room choices at the Woodstock Inn & Resort are plentiful.
 I prefer to stay in one of the Tavern Fireplace rooms because what’s not to love about a real wood burning fireplace at the foot of your bed?
 I am also in love with their bathrooms.
 They are classically finished with subway tile, marble, chrome accents and have ample space.